-Damflask Reservoir sits in the Loxley Valley, just west of Sheffield and close to the small hamlet of Lower Bradfield.
-It is a quiet place, but one with a heavy past.
-The reservoir covers the site of a village that was lost during the Great Sheffield Flood of 1864, a fact that adds a subtle sense of history to what is now a calm, everyday landscape.
-During the pandemic, we kept coming back here, walking the full 3.6-mile loop when we needed space, fresh air, and something steady to break up long weeks.
+Damflask Reservoir sits in the Loxley Valley, just west of Sheffield, close to the small hamlet of Lower Bradfield.
+It is a quiet place, but one with a heavier past than it first suggests.
+The reservoir covers the site of a village lost in the Great Sheffield Flood of 1864, which adds a subtle layer of history to what is now a calm, everyday landscape.

 Information